atucker2346/ai110-module2show-pawpal-starter/reflection.md

 **a.
 Constraints and priorities**

+- What constraints does your scheduler consider (for example: time, priority, preferences)?
+- How did you decide which constraints mattered most?

 The scheduler considers three main constraints:

 1. **Time Availability**: The owner's available time window (start_hour to end_hour) limits when tasks can be scheduled.
 Tasks that exceed the available window are not scheduled.